Adequate food safety practices lead to less incidences of children becoming food contaminated.

 After all, who wants to cook or eat unsafe food and is likely to cause them an illness or even death?

-This is why it is so important to learn how to ensure adequate food safety practices lead to fewer incidences of illness or even deaths?
+This is why it is so important to learn how to ensure adequate food safety practices lead to less incidences of illness or even deaths?

 If you want to keep your family healthy and safe, you need to make sure that you take the proper precautions and follow the law regarding food handling.